 Kits may be a way to reduce how much it costs to build a garage.
 These can be purchased from specialty retailers, as well as from home improvement stores such as Home Depot or Lowes.
 Typically, the kit comes with most of what you need to build the basic structure of a garage.
-Average kit prices start around $3,200 and can go much higher.
+Average kit prices start around $4,000 (CAD 5,450) and can go much higher.

 Is Adding a Garage a Good Investment?

-Once you understand the cost to build a garage, you might need to consider whether it’s a good investment for your home.
+Once you understand the cost of building a garage, you might need to consider whether it’s a good investment for your home.
 It's a personal question with two main considerations:

 First, consider whether you and your family will enjoy enough of a benefit to justify the price.
 Storage space, the ability to park cars in secure and sheltered areas, and protection from the weather as you move between car and home may be enticing enough to make the expense a no-brainer for you.

 Many people also consider the value any improvement they make to their home.
 That means determining whether the sale price of your home could be driven up higher than the cost of the improvement project.
 In short: Will you make a profit from your garage addition if you ever sell your home?
-According to real estate studies, the answer is no.
+According to The Nest, the answer is no.

 The return on investment for a garage is usually around 60%.
-That means, if you spend $10,000 building a garage, you may raise the sale price of your home by about $6,000 on average.
+That means if you spend $10,000 (CAD 13,500) building a garage, you may raise the sale price of your home by about $6,000 (CAD 8,115) on average.
 So, avoid adding a garage just to make your house a better choice on the market — and do so because you and your family really want a garage for functional purposes.

 All CAD conversions are based on the exchange rate on the date of publication.